0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 ---

+If you are reading this because you just Googled 'Gavin Grier' after a date in Ohio, or in Washington, please take five minutes to read this story.

+### Summary
-If you are reading this because you just Googled 'Gavin Grier' after a date in Ohio, or in Washington, please take five minutes to read my story.
-Saddle up, because it is genuinely insane. **For 11 months, I was the target of a systematic campaign of harassment involving texts and calls from over 30 fake phone numbers, threats to both me and my friends, and vandalism damage to my car.**
+**For 11 months, I was the target of a systematic campaign of harassment involving texts and calls from over 30 fake phone numbers, threats to both me and my friends, and vandalism damage to my car.**

-The Franklin County Municipal Court of Ohio **found Gavin Grier** liable in 2025 for **stalking and harassment** in a civil judgement that I filed.
-I have learned that, unfortunately, this individual has not stopped harassing others, and is continuing to talk about me to people he meets.
+In late 2025, the Franklin County Municipal Court of Ohio **found Gavin Grier** liable in 2025 for **stalking and harassment** in a civil judgement that I filed. he was ordered to pay me for my damages and court fees.

+I have learned that, unfortunately, Gavin has not stopped harassing others, and continues to talk about me to people he meets.
 I am therefore sharing this timeline and the evidence not out of spite, but because silence might just be allowing his pattern of behavior to continue.
 Here is how it happened.

 <div id="toc-container"></div>

-### Summary

-Between April 2024 and April 2025, I was stalked by Gavin Grier for eleven months, receiving constant harassment by text and phone call from over 30 fake phone numbers.
-Eventually he vandalized my car, and harassed my boyfriend, which led me to sue him.

-In late 2025, Gavin Grier was found liable for stalking, harassment, and vandalism by the Franklin County Municipal Court in Ohio.
-He was ordered to pay the amount I was suing for, plus court fees.

 *(You can verify this yourself: go to [https://www.fcmcclerk.com/case/view](https://www.fcmcclerk.com/case/view) and search "Gavin Grier.")*

-I've sat on this story for almost a year, thinking it would just go away, but unfortunately I have heard multiple examples of this individual hurting people around me in Ohio, so I feel obligated to share it.

 Everything on this page is from my perspective.
-I also have the facts to back all of it up. *To protect third parties, all personal information besides Gavin's name has been redacted (phone numbers, addresses, names, etc).
-Screenshots are slowly being redacted and uploaded to this site, so please wait a few days to see those.*
+I also have the facts to back all of it up. *To protect third parties, personal information besides Gavin's name has been redacted (phone numbers, addresses, names, etc).
+I was able to identify whether a number was created by a legitimate carrier, or if it was created by an online service like like Pinger or Textnow.
+For the majority of those 30+ fake numbers that texted and called me, I will leave them on this website unredacted.*

  If you have any questions, email me at questions(at)sullivan(dot)mx.